Forensic Archaeological Scene Recovery

 Bone is not cleaned on-site beyond removing adherent soil by light brushing.
 All bone, including fragments that appear to be taphonomic debris rather than human remains, is recovered and given a provenance record.
 An element or fragment not recovered cannot be analysed.
 The decision to leave an item in the ground because it "looks like animal bone" or "looks postmortem" is a decision that must be made only by a qualified forensic anthropologist, not by a crime-scene officer conducting the recovery.
 In several UK cases reviewed by the Forensic Science Regulator, elements left in situ by non-specialist recovery teams were later identified on return visits as human bone relevant to the cause of death determination.

 Soil samples are taken from below the body (the interface between the base of the grave cut and the deepest bone element), from above the body at the surface of the fill, and from a control location outside the grave cut in the undisturbed natural soil.
 These samples are used for soil chemistry (phosphate, pH, organic content), entomological flotation (insect pupal cases, insect egg masses), botanical analysis (seed assemblages that reflect burial season and time), and, in some cases, stable-isotope analysis of the soil itself.
+The taphonomic modifiers that alter decomposition rate in those soils are discussed separately.
 In the UK, standard burial soil sampling protocols from the Forensic Science Service (now the Forensic Science Regulator framework) specify a minimum of three samples per burial; US SWGANTH documents specify the same.
 In India, soil sampling from forensic burial scenes is recommended but inconsistently practised outside CFSL-supervised operations.

 The connection between scene-recovery quality and laboratory opinion is direct and quantifiable in retrospect.
+The introduction and scope topic describes the full range of what a biological profile can establish once quality material reaches the bench.
 Consider a case where the scene recovery team collected the major long bones and the skull but did not sieve the grave fill.
 The laboratory receives a skeleton missing the small bones of both hands and both feet.
 The forensic anthropologist cannot determine whether the hand and foot bones were absent from the burial (consistent with secondary deposition, perimortem dismemberment, or scavenging transport prior to burial) or absent from the laboratory because they were not recovered.
 The taphonomic interpretation of element representation, a key argument in establishing whether the person died at the burial location, is therefore not possible.

 In the 2007 Nithari serial-killer case in Noida, Uttar Pradesh, skeletal remains of multiple victims were recovered from a drain and compound.
 The first recovery, conducted without systematic archaeological protocol, produced a mixed assemblage of bones whose spatial relationships within the drain were not documented.
 Subsequent AIIMS Forensic Medicine examination could establish minimum numbers of individuals and biological profiles but could not definitively establish the taphonomic sequence of deposition or the presence of perimortem vs postmortem fragmentation for each individual, because the spatial context that would have allowed that interpretation was destroyed in the initial recovery.
 The case proceeded to conviction on multiple other evidence types, but the forensic anthropology opinion was limited by the recovery conditions.